-They say that hurt people, hurt people.
+They say that hurt people hurt people.
 The same can be said of forgiven people — they forgive.
-When we realize that we truly are forgiven we're able to forgive the people who wrong us.
+When we realize that we truly are forgiven by God, we're able to forgive the people who wrong us.
 There is so much freedom in that.

-But sometimes forgiveness doesn't feel like freedom, it feels like a heavy burden.
-Maybe you’ve had a time in your life when you’ve told God that you can't forgive, that it's too hard.
-Have you ever felt like this?
-Then you might have misunderstood what it means to forgive.
+But sometimes forgiving others doesn't feel like freedom; it feels like a heavy burden.
+Have you ever told God that you can't forgive, that it's too hard?
+Then you might have misunderstood what forgiveness means.

-So how do you know if you're living as a forgiven person?
+So how do you know if you're living as a forgiving person?

 Is there someone you tend to avoid?
 Your issue with them may stem from a lack of forgiveness.

 Are you easily offended?
 Sometimes when we feel attacked it's because we're nursing a sore spot from a wound that has not healed.
-It can be hard to do the work of forgiveness but it's the only thing that will take away the sting of an injury.
+It can be hard to forgive, but it's the only thing that will take away the sting of an injury.

 Do you catch yourself getting angry often?
-A very wise friend once told me that in AA they teach that, “The pain we inflict on others is directly proportional to the pain we feel inside ourselves.”
+A very wise friend once told me that in AA they teach that,the pain we inflict on others is directly proportional to the pain we feel inside.
 If you find yourself lashing out, look at your own heart.
-Where does it hurt?
+Is it hurting?

 Peace allows us to be generous

 We know that God can make all things new because we've seen it.
-In John 11 we see Jesus raise Lazarus from the dead.
-When Jesus rose from the dead the temple curtain tore – such a powerful picture that the old ways were gone and the new had come.
-On a very personal level we know God makes things new because we’ve seen in our own lives as God makes us more like Christ.
+In John 11, we see Jesus raise Lazarus from the dead.
+When Jesus died, the temple curtain tore; this is such a powerful image confirming that the old ways are gone and the new has come.
+On a very personal level, we know God makes things new because we're seeing God make us more and more like Christ as we walk in the Spirit.

 You can experience the peace that forgiveness brings by taking these steps:

-1. Let God show you what forgiveness looks like Ask God if there is anyone you have not forgiven.
-If He brings someone to mind, pray for the strength to forgive.
-Forgive that person and if possible begin a process of restoration with him or her.
+1. Let God teach you how to forgive in his strength Ask God if there is anyone you have not forgiven.
+If he brings someone to mind, ask God to enable you to forgive in his strength.
+Then step out in faith, forgiving that person and, if possible, beginning a process of restoration with them.

 Pay close attention to your attitude toward this person.
-Any time Satan tries to bring up the old hurt, stop and pray, asking God to fill your mind with peace knowing that you have forgiven and the hurt no longer holds any power over you.
+Any time Satan tries to bring up the old hurt, stop and pray, asking God to fill your mind with peace — knowing that you have forgiven and that the offense no longer holds any power over you.

-Spend some time in focused prayer and ask God to show you any hurt or shame that you have not brought to Him.
-Ask Him to show you any thoughts, ideas or attitudes that you have about yourself that are rooted in this pain.
+Spend some time in focused prayer and ask God to show you any hurt or shame that you have not brought to him.
+Ask him to show you any thoughts, ideas or attitudes that you have about yourself that are rooted in this pain.
 Confess these attitudes and ask God to restore you.
-Ask Him to show you how much He loves you and ask Him to give you the strength to walk in His freedom.
+Ask him to remind you of who you are in his eyes and ask him to give you the strength to walk in his freedom.

-3. Let the Holy Spirit Lead You God never asks us to live the Christian life alone.
+3. Let the Holy Spirit Lead You God never asks us to live the Christian life in our own strength.
 The Holy Spirit is with us in a very real and tangible way.
-If you're not familiar with what the Holy Spirit does or how He can help, read this.
+If you're not familiar with what the Holy Spirit does or how he can help, read this.